shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/add-targeting-parameters-on-android.md

 ## Age and gender

-Advertisers may want to target ads by age and gender.
-You can add the age and gender to an `AdView` implementing the following code:
+You may want to target ads by age and gender.
+To do that, add the age and gender to an `AdView` implementing the following code:

 ```
 // Set the user's age.
 This can be a number, a year, or a